How to Setup VPN on Google WiFi?

 With one single account, you can protect every device connected to the Google WiFi router.
 It's a great option to build a mesh network to help you use a VPN on the Google Nest WiFi router.

-It’s a completely pre-configured VPN software to use.
-Even on a Google WiFi router, it will help you use a double VPN feature, which is very great.
+It's an entirely pre-configured VPN software to use.
+Even on a Google WiFi router, it will help you use a double VPN feature, which is great.

-A Global Kill Switch facility offered allows one to protect sensitive information if a connection drops abruptly.
+A Global Kill Switch facility allows one to protect sensitive information if a connection drops abruptly.

 To make your VPN usage on a Google WiFi router easier than before, it offers a FlashRouter app.
 This is indeed one of the most useful and powerful apps that we have presently.
 With a simple and interactive UI, this FlashRouters app will make everything easy for you.
 The app even allows you to use the split tunneling feature.